Search

 Carpal tunnel syndrome is associated with several diseases and situations.
 They are:

-Women are three times more likely than men to develop carpal tunnel syndrome and this difference could be because a women's carpal tunnel are generally smaller than those in men.
+Women are more likely than men to develop carpal tunnel syndrome, and this difference could be because a women's carpal tunnel is generally smaller than those of men.

 What are the symptoms of carpal tunnel syndrome?